lithnet/access-manager-docs/help-and-support/app-pages/jit-access-page.md

 #### JIT Type

 The JIT type is always based on the availability of the PAM feature in the domain.
 If it is enabled, the JIT type will always be the preferred _time-based membership_ mode.
-If it is not enabled, or not available at all, the JIT type will fall back to _dynamic groups_
+If it is not enabled, or not available at all, the JIT type will fall back to _AMS scheduler_

-#### Dynamic group container

-If _time-based membership_ is not available in the domain, you must specify a container in which to create the temporary dynamic groups to facilitate JIT access.
-Click the `Set dynamic group OU...` button to choose an OU to create the dynamic groups in, and then `Delegate dynamic group permission...` to generate a script to ensure AMS can create groups in this OU.

-In _time-based membership_ mode, no dynamic groups are created, and no additional access is required.